apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
-RAMCloud reaches around 1.12Mio IOPS with 16 clients.
-We are investigating, if we can run measurements with up to 64 clients.
+RAMCloud reaches a peak of 1.12Mio IOPS with 14 clients.
+The utilization of the dispatcher thread is at 100% alreaady with 10 clients.
+Even with more clients, the number of IOPS won't get higher than 1.12Mio, because the dispatcher thread is the bottleneck, as can be seen in the graph.
+In addition, we got a confirmation from the developers that more than 10 clients will not increase the number of IOPS.
+So we think that the measurements are not unfair, even if we do not have results for more than 16 clients.
+Again, we are happy to rerun our experiments, once the benchmark runs fine with more clients.
 </p>
 </div>